msm-code/ghidralib/examples/README.md

   deobfuscation function, recovers the call parameters, and decrypts the obfuscated strings.

-## Extremely cool things
+## Pretty cool things

 * [DumpFunctionAST](./DumpFunctionAST.py): pretty print a function structure (AST) as recovered by the decompiler.
-This is novel, because as far as I know nobody shared a script that does this before.
+This is novel: as far as I know there was no publicly available script that did this.